georgetown-cs-edu/chirpy/README.md

 ### Listing users

-Second, to make testing easier for us, you should also enable a URL, say `https://yourdomain/listusers/`, that (as the name implies) lists all of the registered users on the system.
+Second, to make testing easier for us, you should also support a page, say `https://yourdomain/listusers/`, that (as the name implies) lists all of the registered users on the system.

 ### Logging in